syncfusion-content/blazor-docs/blazor/diagram-classic/howTo/blazor-web-assembly-diagram.md

 # Blazor WebAssembly Diagram in Blazor Diagram Component

-This article provides a step-by-step instructions to configure Syncfusion Blazor Diagram in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+This article provides a step-by-step instructions to configure Syncfusion&reg; Blazor Diagram in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).

 **Note**: Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
 Refer to this help topic for more information.